Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Preliminaries

 \section{Preliminaries}

-In this section, after set theoretic remarks, we recall the definition of the 2-category of colax functors from a small category $I$ to a 2-category from \cite{Asa-a} (see also Tamaki \cite{Tam}).
+In this section, after making some set theoretic remarks, we recall the definition of the 2-category of colax functors from a small category $I$ to a 2-category from \cite{Asa-a} (see also Tamaki \cite{Tam}).

 First of all, we make set theoretic remarks (see \cite{Le18} or \cite[Appendix A]{Asa-book} for details).
 In this paper, we adopt ZFC (Zermelo-Fraenkel set-theory (ZF) with the axiom of choice (C)) as axioms of set theory, and we do not assume the existence of urelements.
-In addition, we assume {\em the axiom of universe} stating that any set is an element of a (Grothendieck) universe.
-The class of all sets is denoted by $\SET$.
+In addition, we assume {\em the axiom of universe}, stating that any set is an element of some (Grothendieck) universe.
+The class of all sets is denoted by $\SET$ .
 The power set of a set $A$ is denoted by $\calP A$, and the set of all non-negative integers by $\bbN$.
 Recall the following (see e.g., \cite{Wi}): \begin{fct} The class $\Univ$ of all universes are well-ordered. \end{fct} We fix a universe $\frU$ with $\bbN \in \frU$ once for all.
 A set $S$ is called a $\frU$-{\em small} set (resp.\ a $\frU$-{\em class}) if $S \in \frU$ (resp.\ $S \subseteq \frU$).
-Following Levy \cite{Le18}, we use the hierarchy of $\SET$: $\Cls^0_0 \subset \Cls^1_0 \subset \Cls^2_0 \subset \cdots \subset \SET$.

 \begin{dfn} Let $A$ be a set, and assume that $\frU \subseteq A$.
 By axiom of universe and Fact above, there exists the smallest universe $\frU'$ such that $A \in \frU'$.
 We define $\Ps A$ to be the smallest set $X \in \frU'$ satisfying the condition that